• Skip to primary navigation

 A Note On Ingredients

-Tofu: Make sure you get the extra firm tofu.
+Make sure you get the extra firm tofu.

 It is IMPORTANT that you use a potato masher or a whisk in this recipe to get the right texture on the tofu.

-Otherwise you can always find it in a specialty food store or online.
+Otherwise, you can always find it in a specialty food store or online.

-Tomato salsa: you can make your own simple tomato salsa or you can buy tomato salsa in a jar.
+You can make your own simple tomato salsa or you can buy tomato salsa in a jar.

-Black Beans: these can be bought premade and canned, or you could always make your own slow cooker black beans, which taste amazing and give you control over the salt content.
+These can be bought premade and canned, or you could always make your own slow cooker black beans, which taste amazing and give you control over the salt content.

 Load it up!

-• Serve the spicy tofu on top of some cooked brown rice,
+• Serve the spicy tofu on top of some cooked brown rice, white rice, quinoa, or cilantro lime rice;

-• Guacamole (to keep it a bit lighter why not try a skinny blender green pea guacamole)
+• Guacamole (to keep it a bit lighter why not try a skinny blender green pea guacamole);

-• A squeeze of lime juice and some lime wedges
+• A squeeze of lime juice and some lime wedges;

-• Some extra tomato salsa
+• Some extra tomato salsa or pico de gallo;

-• Chopped red onions
+• Chopped red onions;

-• Chilli flakes
+• Chilli flakes;

-• Chipotle chilli flakes
+• Chipotle chili flakes.

 TIP: I reheat any leftovers the next day, and add a poached egg on top for a delicious breakfast with a twist.

 If you would like to meal prep this, the tofu mixture can be made and stored in a freezer-friendly container for up to 2 months.
-Do not store it with the guacamole.

-To serve simply thaw and reheat.
-It may have a little bit of excess liquid after being thawed, but this should disappear if you reheat on the stovetop.
+It may have a little bit of excess liquid after being thawed, but this should disappear if you reheat it on the stovetop.

-Need More Bowl Meal Ideas?
+Need More Easy Dinner Ideas?

 • BBQ Chickpeas and Veggies Bowl